 Here are the companies:

-Sweeties - a company that make sugar-free lollies that taste great and don’t ruin your teeth.
+- Sweeties - a company that make sugar-free lollies that taste great and don’t ruin people’s teeth.

-Gadgets - who make neat construction gadgets (gears, blocks, wheels, etc.), so you can create your own toys.
+- Gadgets - who make neat construction gadgets (gears, blocks, wheels, etc.), so people can create your own toys.

-Brainbuilders - the people who you see for extra help with schoolwork.
+- Brainbuilders - the people who provide one-on-one tutoring service for students.
 You get one-on-one help so you are in a class of your own!

-Give the students sufficient time to design logos for one or more of the companies.
-They will need to present the logo in a short report to each company that shows what symmetries are involved and how the design suggests what kind of goods or services they provide.
+- Give the students sufficient time to design logos for one or more of the companies.
+They will need to present the logo in a short report to each company that shows what symmetries are involved and how the design suggests the goods or services the company provides.
 You may decide to set up a voting system for the class to decide on a winning logo for each company.

-- Enlarge the logos on the copymaster.
-Display them and ask the students to each write down what symmetry each design has (this is useful for assessment purposes).
-Get them to share what they have written in pairs then bring the class together for a collective discussion.
+- Provide your students with paper copies of logos (Copymaster One) Display the logos and ask the students to each write down the symmetry that each design has (this is useful for assessment purposes).
+Get students to share what they have written in pairs then bring the class together for a collective discussion.

-- For each logo get students to demonstrate what symmetry the design has by using scissors or folding and flipping, rotating.
+- For each logo get students to demonstrate what symmetry the design has by using a mirror, or folding and flipping, and by tracing and rotating.
 Make a list of symmetries for each design.